scipy-conference/scipy_proceedings/papers/sam_morley/roughpy.md

 theory that should be sufficient to inform the discussion in the sequel.
 For a far more comprehensive and rigorous treatment, we refer the reader to the recent survey [@10.48550/arXiv.2206.14674].
-In the sequel, we write $V$ for the vector space
+For the remainder of the paper, we write $V$ for the vector space
 $\mathbb{R}^d$, where $d \geq 1$.

 A *path* in $V$ is a continuous function $X:[a, b] \to V$, where $a < b$ are